Updated 20/05/2019

 Why did HP introduce this?

-How to remove cartridge protection in 2 easy steps
+How to disable HP cartridge protection in 2 easy steps

 - For non-internet connected printers – Find the devices and printers section in your control panel, then select your hp printer.
 Find the cartridge protection tab in the HP toolbox and click the disable cartridge protection option & save.